 The initiative is so named because just 4% of the top 1,200 studio films made over the last decade were directed by women, according to research by the Annenberg Inclusion Initiative.

 By taking the “challenge”, companies commit to working with a female director on a feature film in the next 18 months.
-The project was formally launched by actress Tessa Thompson at Sundance earlier this year.
+Founded by Dr Stacy L. Smith, the project was formally launched by actress Tessa Thompson at Sundance earlier this year.

 Several major studios have already committed to the challenge including Amazon, Legendary Entertainment, MGM, Paramount, STX Entertainment and Warner Bros. as well as Universal Pictures, Focus Features and DreamWorks Animation.